-HRC Praises Jackson City Council for Passing Equality Resolution
+HRC Applauds Jackson City Council for Passing Diversity Resolution

 June 3, 2014 by Hubert Tate, Press Secretary, Project One America

 On Tuesday, HRC praised the Jackson, Mississippi city council for passing an equality resolution recognizing the worth and dignity of LGBT people.

 Jackson joins seven other Mississippi cities passing diversity resolutions recently—Starkville, Hattiesburg, Greenville, Magnolia, Bay St. Louis, Oxford, and Waveland.

 The resolutions are passed as HRC makes preparations to hire three dedicated staffers in Jackson with space for Project One America, an effort to dramatically expand equality to people in Mississippi, Alabama, and Arkansas.

 Earlier this week, Project One America launched a story-telling campaign to discuss the lives of LGBT people.
 Summer of Conversations is meant for people to host formal or informal gatherings of friends, family, colleagues, neighbors, and loved ones on front porches, in backyards and over the dinner table.